 Figure 9.
-The distribution of the color excess E(B-V) obtained from the Balmer decrement ratio for the case of the host galaxy of GRB 100316D (Izzo et al. 2017).
+Left: The distribution of the color excess E(B-V) obtained from the Balmer decrement ratio for the case of the host galaxy of GRB 100316D (Izzo et al. 2017).
 The white cross corresponds to the location of the GRB.
+Right: The analysis of the region surrounding GRB 100316D (Izzo et al. in press) using the STARLIGHT (Cid Fernandes et al. 2013) spectral synthesis code.
+The left panels show the observed spectrum (black line) and the synthetic spectrum obtained from a combination of stellar spectra, whose eigenvalues (depending on the ages and metallicities of the eigenvector stellar spectra) are shown in the right panels.
+The lower left panel shows the residual spectrum, which is the nebular component at the GRB location.

-However, the light observed from SNe-Ia is also affected by the reddening due to the dust in their host galaxies.
-The observed color distribution of SNe-Ia caused due to dust extinction in the host galaxy is a complicated correlation and an improper knowledge of the amount of the local reddening can lead to differences in the inferred SN luminosity, with important effects in the estimate of cosmological parameters using these powerful distance indicators.
-There are several ways to estimate the amount of dust located in the host galaxy of SNe-Ia.
-If we are able to study the immediate environment where a SN-Ia was observed, we can infer the host extinction using different methods, which consist in the analysis of the spectrum of the region surrounding the SN-Ia location: 1) the Balmer decrement, which consists in measuring the flux ratio of the Halpha and Hbeta emission lines emitted by the gas at the SN position, which for typical nebulae conditions (case B, Osterbrock & Ferland 2006) is a constant equal to 2.86 - any deviation from this value is correlated with dust attenuation; 2) the fit of the integrated stellar continuum of the stellar population underlying the location of a given SN-Ia, which can provide an estimate of the wavelength-dependent attenuation, and then dust extinction, using dedicated techniques based on the use of stellar population synthesis codes (Cid Fernandes et al. 2013; Eldridge et al. 2017); 3) in some cases, it is possible to infer the extinction through analysis of interstellar lines among us and the SN location.
-Some of these lines, as the Na I and K I resonance doublet or some DIBs like the 5780 Å, seem to be correlated with the amount of gas along our line of sight to the SN (Munari & Zwitter 1997; Phillips et al. 2013).
+The light observed from SNe-Ia is also affected by reddening from dust in their host galaxies.
+The change of color is a complicated correlation and an improper correction for reddening can lead to differences in the inferred SN luminosity, with important effects on the estimated cosmological parameters using these powerful distance indicators.
+There are several ways to estimate the amount of local dust in the host galaxy.
+1) the Balmer decrement, the emission line flux ratio $H\alpha/H\beta$ at the SN position, which for typical nebulae conditions (case B, Osterbrock & Ferland 2006) is ~ 2.86 , and deviations from this value are correlated with dust attenuation; 2) the spectral fit of the integrated stellar continuum of the underlying stellar population can provide an estimate of the wavelength-dependent attenuation, using dedicated techniques based on the use of stellar population synthesis codes (Cid Fernandes et al. 2013; Eldridge et al. 2017); 3) in some cases, it is possible to infer the extinction through analysis of intervening interstellar absorption lines.
+Some of these lines, such as the Na I and K I resonance doublets or some DIBs like the 5780 Å, seem to be correlated with the amount of gas along our line of sight to the SN (Munari & Zwitter 1997; Phillips et al. 2013).

 The light from external galaxies is mainly composed by stars, in addition to the gaseous and dust components.
 However, the stellar populations responsible for the observed light are more mixed, which implies additional uncertainties on the real composition in terms of stars.
 In order to reveal the physical properties of the stars underlying a given region in a galaxy, which can be the location where a SN-Ia was observed, we must deal with a larger set of star formation histories with composite populations and with different stellar evolutions.
 IFS observations provide an enormous support in this research field, since we can study at high spatial and spectral resolution the immediate environments of SNe-Ia and the spatially-resolved global properties of the galaxy.
-This procedure is partly similar to
+This procedure is partly similar to what was proposed in the science case 1, about the study of kilonova environments.
+In the following, we describe the methods in detail, focusing for this specific case on the estimate of the host galaxy extinction value.